digideskio/ebpub/README.md

 This site was built using Yeoman, Grunt, Backbone, Jade and Compass.

-## Why all the tech for such a simple site.
+## Why all the tech for such a simple site?

 Mostly for fun to be fair.
 But there was some reasoning...